Sebas1245/Cookbook/README.md

 * User can optionally add a category to indicate the type of cuisine of the recipe.
 * User can optionally add a brief description of the dish's history.
 * User can view recipes published by other users in a global feed.
-* User can view details of the park including rating and photos of the court.
 * User can comment on a recipe.

 **Optional Nice-to-have Stories**